What You’ll Learn 🌐

 How to set up up a slave client?

-Store data on slave clients
+Store data on slave clients.

-If you want to prevent a local operator from changing any settings on the measurement unit or interfering with the test.
-With this checked, the measurement unit cannot be operated locally, you will have complete control over the client.
+Disable mouse and keyboard on measurement units – useful if you want to prevent a local operator from changing settings on the measurement unit or interfering with the test.
+When this option is checked, the measurement unit cannot be operated locally, giving you complete control from the client.

 How to setup the measurement and start measuring?

-creating a display on the client
+Creating a display on the client

-transfer stored data to the client
+Transferring stored data to the client

-NET menu option
+Using the NET menu option

 Creating a display on client

-truly synchronized data files from multiple measurement units
+Truly synchronized data files from multiple measurement units.

 In our example, the name of the MU is added in front of the transfer channels.